SSaquif/docker-notes/part-1.md

 See section [`Important` Publishing Changes & Sharing Source Code with Containers](#important-publishing-changes--sharing-source-code-with-containers)

+FOund more possible solution using `:z`.
+See publishing changes of part-2.md for links

 #### Hacky Solution 1

 Set `node` as the default user in dockerfile and give it correct permissions, that should work.